Web Application Firewall

 • request.host — the request hostname.

-Operators: ==, !=, &&, ||, !, plus the string helpers .startsWith(s), .endsWith(s), and .contains(s).
+Operators: ==, !=, &&, ||, !, plus the string helpers .startsWith(s), .endsWith(s), and .contains(s), and ipInCidr(ip, cidr) for network matching.

 request.path.startsWith('/admin')